 It isn’t the Contra cheat code that allows me to do this.
-It’s the adherence to the fundamentals of marksmanship and wonderful craftsmanship of the Ares that allows me to shoot so well.
+It’s the adherence to the fundamentals of marksmanship and the wonderful craftsmanship of the Ares that allows me to shoot so well.
 One of the design principles woven into the Ares is what Atlas calls, Perfect Zero.

-Perfect Zero is the concept that the gun fires, lifts, and returns to the same spot on target without any outside forces by the shooter.
+Perfect Zero is the concept that the gun fires, lifts, and returns to the same spot on the target without any outside forces by the shooter.
 This is possible when the shooter adheres to the fundamentals of marksmanship.
 Which is proper sight alignment, sight picture, grip, and trigger control.
 If the fundamentals are applied correctly the Ares should fall right back on target.

 Hornday Critical Defense